baltimoreheritage/tours/_posts/2015-11-07-mount-vernon-slavery-emancipation.md

 - time period, e.g. War of 1812 v.
 Civil War
 - individual circumstances

-How we talk about slavery matters?
+How do we talk about slavery and enslavement?

 - Say "enslaved people" not "slaves,"
 - Say "slaveholder" not "slave owner"

-Sources for understanding slavery in Baltimore?
+What are good sources for understanding slavery in Baltimore?

 - Census
 - Directories